-Holoverse is the first Holographic entertainment center in the world!
-This is an awesome activity for the family to enjoy as it is completely safe and fun for everyone.
-It uses advanced holographic technology to project many different objects that float all around you so it appears you are there, offering perfect Gold Coast entertainment for the entire family.
+Holoverse is the first Holographic entertainment centre in the world!
+This is an excellent activity for the family to enjoy as it is completely safe and fun for everyone.
+Holoverse uses advanced holographic technology to project many different objects that float all around you, so it appears you are there.
+This attraction offers perfect Gold Coast entertainment for the entire family.

 There are a variety of different experiences to try like visiting Africa, fly over the Gold Coast skyline or visit the planets.

 Tickets for one experience start from $35 per person, or you can purchase a family pass (2A+2C) for $100.
 Alternatively, you can save quite a bit from buying online via Experience Oz with tickets being $27 per person.
 Click here to purchase discounted tickets.

 Holoverse is located at 59 Nerang Street, Southport and open Tuesday to Saturday from 10 am to 5 pm, and Sunday from 10 am to 2.30pm.
 Hours may vary on school holidays.